openmrs/openmrs-esm-task-list/README.md

 yarn start  # to run the dev server
 ```

+## Usage

-The features of this module all show up in the patient chart.
-You should notice a new icon in the Action Menu (right sidebar on desktop, bottom bar on tablet).
+The task management features appear in the patient chart.
+You'll see a new icon in the Action Menu (right sidebar on desktop, bottom bar on tablet) that opens the task list workspace.

+From the task list, you can:

+- View all tasks for the current patient
+- Click on a task to see its details
+- Create new tasks
+- Mark tasks as complete or incomplete
+- Delete tasks